 Breane continues to retreat

-Norwegian Glacier Museum & Ulltveit-Moe climate centre i Fjærland annually measures front changes on some glaciers in the Nordic region.
+Norwegian Glacier Museum & Ulltveit-Moe climate centre i Fjærland annually measures front changes on some glaciers in our region.

 Haugabreen in Jølster retreated 6 meters, while Vetle Supphellebreen decreased by 22 meters.
 The glaciers have also melted a good deal along the sides and become thinner overall in recent years.
 This can be clearly seen in pictures of Haugabreen in 2015 and 2019.